piknotech/SwiftyHelpers/README.md

-# SwiftSnippets
+# SwiftySnippets
-*SwiftSnippets* is collection of handy Swift snippets I use in most of my apps.
+*SwiftySnippets* is collection of handy Swift snippets I use in most of my iOS apps.
+Some may be more broad, others might only make sense in conjunction with various iOS APIs.

 As I consider them useful for others too, I've decided to put them up on GitHub.
 Yet, with them belonging into different categories, they aren't bundled in a framework, but provided as single files.
 Please note that some references across the files are there nonetheless.